 Wherever there is conflict, upheaval and division, there is writing.
-Writers, whether they are journalists, novelists, poets or playwrights, help make sense of the world, challenge propaganda and encourage us to examine our actions as we do those of others.
-In a world mired in complexity and seemingly unending conflict, it is the clear, precise and poignant words of writers that help us navigate, form bonds with others and share our ideas to the world.
+Writers, whether they are novelists, poets, playwrights or journalists, help make sense of the world by holding up a mirror to it, allowing us to examine our actions as we do those of others.
+In a world mired in complexity and seemingly unending conflict, it is the clear, precise and poignant words of writers that help us navigate, form bonds with others and share ideas with the world.

 Readers at these events to date include Rebecca Sharp, Jenni Calder, Colin Donati and Robin Mason, Ruth Aylett, Emma Doherty, David Manderson, Donal McLaughlin, Bernard MacLaverty, Ciara MacLaverty, Tracy Patrick, Graham Fulton and Nalini Paul.

-The plan is to grow the committee’s activities so that Writers for Peace becomes part of the Scottish annual cultural programme and through the International PEN network join similar debates across the world.
-If you are a Scottish PEN member and would like to join the committee or have an idea for an event or topic for the committee, please email Committee Chair, David Manderson on firstname.lastname@example.org
+If you are a Scottish PEN member and would like to join the committee or have an idea for an event or topic for the committee, please email firstname.lastname@example.org

 On Tuesday 23rd February 2021, The Writers for Peace Committee hosted an event at Paisley Book Festival, featuring readings from Dave Manderson, Mario Relich, Ruth Aylett, Harry Josephine Giles and Leela Soma.